Without a doubt: the most important photo artists in the world

 Bernd and Hilla Bechers Weg to Art

-You won't be artist by yourself, even Bernd and Hilla Becher (although the two of them become "self -art" in their career are quite close).
-Before Bernd and Hilla Becher became the "Bernd-and-Hilla cup" art couple named in a word, who worked with combined forces for photo art, the two were now individuals:
+You don't become an artist by yourself, even Bernd and Hilla Becher (although the two of them “become art” in their career quite close).
+Before Bernd and Hilla Becher became the "Bernd-and Hilla cup" art couple named in a word, who worked with combined forces for photo art, the two were now individuals.

 Bernd Becher is actually called Bernhard Becher, was born on August 20, 1931 in Siegen and had to do with the manual side of art early on: his father was the owner of a company for decorative painting, in which Bernd Becher initially completed an apprenticeship (1947 to 1950); Perhaps with the idea that the craft stays in the family.